4 legendary older models tell the truth about beauty and age | watch | i-D

 Benedetta Barzini, 73

 Born to an Italian heiress and raised by a succession of governesses, Benedetta moved to New York as a teenager on the advice of legendary fashion editor Diana Vreeland.
-Benedetta was meant to stay for a week, but that turned into years because the kid was a hit.
+Benedetta was meant to stay for a week, but that turned into years because the girl was a hit.
 Shot by Irving Penn and Richard Avedon, she landed the cover of Italian Vogue and spent time hanging out with Dali and kicking around the Factory with Warhol.
-But just like a perfectly curated Insta feed, this seemingly perfect glam existence was essentially unfulfilling, and Benedetta made a bit of a change -- becoming a Marxist and radical feminist, then a teacher.
-She hasn't completely given up modelling though, taking a walk down the runway for Simone Rocha's intergenerational autumn/winter 17 show -- and looking incredibly beautiful while doing so, but don't tell Benedetta that, how she looks is of zero interest to her.
+But just like a perfectly curated Insta feed, this seemingly perfect glam existence was essentially unfulfilling, and Benedetta made a bit of a change — becoming a Marxist and radical feminist, then a teacher.
+She hasn't completely given up modelling though, taking a walk down the runway for Simone Rocha's intergenerational fall/winter 17 show — and looking incredibly beautiful while doing so.
+But don't tell Benedetta that, how she looks is of zero interest to her.

-"Nobody's life is better simply because one is 'beautiful'.
+"Nobody's life is better simply because one is "beautiful."
 Beauty is not visible.
-It is written in charm, humour, authenticity.
+It is written in charm, humor, and authenticity.
 Nobody is responsible for their looks.
 We are all responsible for what we do with our body and mind.
 I never cared about looks.
 I never walked around looking like a model.
-On go-sees they would look at my book and say 'Is that you?!'
+On go-sees they would look at my book and say, 'Is that you?!'
 I didn't look like those pictures.

 I never really thought about being beautiful: I considered myself a sort of coat hanger on which others (the ordeal in the fashion business) could place their own talents.
 Now I am more inclined to see beauty as a cop-out, a way of ignoring substance and commitment, a game to play with or against others.